djavko/djavko.github.io/docs/courses/mdcm790/oncogenes.md

+---
+layout: page
+exclude: true
+---
+## Oncogenes

-Oncogenes are genes that code for proteins that cause cancer.
+> Oncogenes are genes that code for proteins that cause cancer.

 * Myc is a [transcription factor](Transcription factor.md)
 * K-Ras is a [[GTPase]]